Revolt of the Languedoc winegrowers: Overproduction crisis

 Abundant harvests inflated stocks that were impossible to sell.

 Some drinking places even sold wine "by time": the customer paid a fixed price and then drank all the wine they wanted ... or that they could drink.

 The wine growers reacted to the slump.

 A regional committee was formed for defense of the wine-growing interests of the Midi on 20 January 1905.

-French politicians Gaston Doumergue, deputy of Gard, and Félix Aldy, deputy of the Aude, could not make their colleagues in the Parliament to take the viticultural issue seriously, and their proposals for the defense of natural wine were rejected by the other parliamentarians.
+French politicians Gaston Doumergue, deputy of Gard, and Félix Aldy, deputy of the Aude, could not make their colleagues in the Parliament to take the viticultural issue seriously, and their proposals for the defense of natural wine (in this context, meaning wine made from fresh grapes and without adulteration) were rejected by the other parliamentarians.

 In 1905 a demonstration of 15,000 people was staged in Béziers.

 A certain Marcelin Albert then launched his "petition of 1905", which collected four hundred signatures.

 It read, "The undersigned have decided to pursue their just claims to the end, to go on strike against the tax, to demand the resignation of all the elected bodies and commit all the communes of the south and Algeria to follow their example with shouts of 'Long live natural wine!
 Down with the poisoners!.